 Recent Graduate Research and Development Award (with Mentoring)

-NEW: Recent Graduate artists are defined as those of any age, who have graduated from an undergraduate degree programme in the arts in the past three years and are interested in developing or exploring, or are establishing a professional career in collaborative arts practice.
+Recent Graduate artists are defined as those of any age, who have graduated from an undergraduate degree programme in the arts in the past three years and are interested in developing or exploring, or are establishing a professional career in collaborative arts practice.
 This award specifically targets emerging artists / practitioners who have completed their undergraduate degree and who are not in postgraduate studies at the time of the award.
-The maximum award is €2,500 of which a maximum of €750 is specifically to cover the cost of engaging a mentor.
-The time frame should be no longer than 5 months.
+It is designed to support The maximum award is €2,500 of which a maximum of €750 is specifically to cover the cost of engaging a mentor.
+The maximum time frame is 5 months.

 Research and Development Award with Mentoring for an artist from an ethnic minority background

-NEW: This Research & Development Award with mentoring is for an artist from a minority ethnic background who wishes to develop a community based project and who has identified an artist mentor they want to work with during the research and development phase.
+This Research & Development Award with mentoring is for an artist from a minority ethnic background who wishes to develop a community based project and who has identified an artist mentor they want to work with during the research and development phase.
 This award offers additional funding and a slightly longer timeframe.
 The maximum award is €2,750 of which a maximum of €1,000 is specifically to cover the cost of engaging a mentor.
-The time frame should be no longer than 5 months.
+The maximum time frame is 5 months.

 Any Artist based in the Republic of Ireland who is from a minority ethnic background, including migrants, refugees and applicants in need of international protection – living in direct provision or other accommodation may apply for this award.
 Artists who do not have the right to work should please contact Create for advice on applications.